web-at-berkeley/backend-project/README.md

 it's really fragile and i dont know how to fix it im gonna cry :((((((
 ```

 ...Lovely.
-We have no idea what their endpoint will return but we know that there are two
+We have no idea what their endpoint will return, but we know that there are two
 required parameters to get data: `city` and `previous`.
 While emailing 3D eats we found out
 that 3D eats only wants a list of `ID`'s rather than every exact detail provided by the
 Stanfurd API.
-This system seems easy to implement but the next two parts of the API will
+This system seems easy to implement at first but the next two parts of the API will
 complicate things:

 ### Adding A Recipe (`POST`)